-The battery indicators on the controller (F & H) show how much power each battery has remaining.
+A pair of batteries can last 10-17 hours.
+The battery indicator on the system controller (H) will show how much power a battery has remaining.
 The battery indicator has four bars.
 Each bar represent 25% of the battery life remaining.
-When the battery reaches 50%, the indicator will turn yellow.
-With less than 25%, the indicator will turn red and the controller will draw power from the second battery.
-When both batteries reach less than 25%, a low battery alarm will sound.
-For safety, be sure to change the batteries before both reach the low battery stage.
+If the battery is less than 15 minutes, the diamond indicator will turn yellow.
+The battery indicator will turn red if there is less than 5 minutes remaining.